San José State University

 Lin Biao was a factor in the power struggle but he was separate from the radicals and from the moderates.
 He was working toward his own eventual rise to supreme power.
 For material on Lin Biao's career see Lin Biao.

 Mao realized that it would not be easy to purge the Communist Party of its leaders.
-One misstep on his part and the leadership could effectively imprison him and continue to rule in his name.
+One misstep on his part and the leadership could effectively imprison him in some isolated palace and continue to rule in his name.
 It would take a social upheaval to keep the leadership disoriented and unsure of what actions to take.
 Although the Cultural Revolution was a disaster for China it was a brilliant piece of guerilla action on Mao's part in the power struggle he instigated.

 In 1966 Mao staged a media event to indicate that he was still vigorous at 72 years of age and ready to resume leadership in China.
 It was a swim in the Changjiang (Yangtze River).